ClementNerma/Rave/docs/books/hybrid.md

 When using a pointer, `ptr` is the pointer's reference, like `&mut hero`, while `*ptr` is the referred's **value**, like `"Jack"`.
 When a value is assigned using `*ptr`, the changes are reflected on the referred's value (like in the example above).

+So here, we should have written `println!(*ptr);` instead of `println!(ptr);`, but because the `println!` macro supports pointers, we don't have to worry about that.
+In fact, we can use absolutely any member of a class even through a reference, so we could write `ptr.substr(0, 1) is "H"` for example.
+Writing `*ptr` is only required when we give it to a function that doesn't accept pointers, or when we want to _depointerize_ the referred, which is another concept we will see soon.

 As you can see, we can make constant pointers from mutables, but this also works with constants of course.
 This is especially useful when we want to make a pointer that cannot be written, so we preserve the referred's value.

 But sometimes, we simply want to get a pointer we can write to change the referred's value.
 For that, we use the `&mut` symbol, still follow by the referred's name: